jupyter-book/jupyter-book/docs/start/init.md

 ---

 :::{important} Objective
-The goal of this tutorial is to use the `jupyter book init` command to create a simple projectconsisting of a single MyST Markdown file.
+The goal of this tutorial is to use the `jupyter book init` command to create a simple project consisting of a single MyST Markdown file.
 :::

 ## Generating a starting `myst.yml`